ros2/turtlebot2_demo/README.md

 This repository contains the code and supporting files to run TurtleBot 2 demos using ROS 2.
 Due to reliance on existing Linux-only code and dependencies, these demos are intended for use only on Linux (that could change in the future).

+We're assuming here that you have an Orbbec Astra depth camera.
+Extra work would be required to use the Kinect or Asus Xtion Pro.
+Without an Astra, you can still do joystick teleop.

 # Installation

 ## Install some dependencies